-Carpini and Keeter 1996; Popkin and Dimock 1999; for a review of this literature, see Galston 2001).
-The table shows that the point-biserial correlations between (1) the full scales and the individual participation indicators; and (2) the six-item scales and the individual indicators of participation are similar in magnitude and direction.
+Table 1 shows that the new scales perform as well as the full scale in criterion tests of construct validity for the various ANES indicators of political participation, which constitute some of the most widely studied effects of political knowledge (e.g., Deli Carpini and Keeter 1996; Popkin and Dimock 1999; Verba, Schlozman, and Brady 1995.
+For a review of this literature, see Galston 2001).
+The table shows that the point-biserial correlations between 1) the full scales and the individual participation indicators and 2) the six-item scales and the individual indicators of participation are similar in magnitude and direction.
 Thus, the table suggests that these abbreviated scales can be useful for studying political knowledge, while avoiding the problem of measurement non-invariance.
 Moreover, the non-invariance findings suggest that the correlations between the full scales and the participation indicators are biased by some nuisance dimension.
 Thus, the similarity in correlations belies an important distinction between the two sets of scales.
 We therefore turn next to assessing the extent and direction of the bias.

-4.2 Measurement Non-Invariance and Effect Size
+Measurement Non-invariance and Effect Size

-The use of these commonly employed, but non-invariant, knowledge scales can bias considerably the estimated differences between subgroups.
+The use of these commonly employed, but non-invariant knowledge scales can bias considerably the estimated differences between subgroups.
 To evaluate the effect that measurement invariance has on substantive findings, we compare bivariate effect sizes of various factors on political knowledge estimates.
-Table 3 shows how measurement non-invariance confounds estimates of effect size.
-The table shows the effect size estimates (Cohen's d) for group comparisons on the basis of dichotomous measures of gender, income, political participation, and educational attainment.
-Here, the effect size inflation ranges from a low of 2% to as much as 13%.
-But there is also sizeable estimation deflation as it attenuates the effect sizes for gender and age in some years that range from a low of -13% to a maximum of -175%.
-These discrepancies are due to $group \times item$ interactions that are related to some unidentified nuisance dimension that interferes with the measurement instrument and artificially inflates or deflates the effect sizes.
+Table 2 shows how measurement non-invariance confounds estimates of effect size.
+The table shows the effect size estimates (Cohen's d) for group comparisons on the basis of dichotomous measures of gender, income, political participation and educational attainment.
+Here, the effect size inflation ranges from a low of 2 percent to as much as 13 percent.
+But there is also sizeable estimation deflation as it attenuates the effect sizes for gender and age in some years that range from a low of -13 percent to a maximum of -175 percent.
+These discrepancies are due to item x group interactions that are related to some unidentified nuisance dimension that interferes with the measurement instrument and artificially inflates or deflates the effect sizes.